FFRPL Home | RPL Home | MCLS Home

-The Dialogues grew out of a partnership between the Out Alliance and the library to preserve LGBTQ+ history.
-To date, more than 21 LGBTQ+ archival collections have been transferred from the Out Alliance to the Local History& Genealogy Division of the library to ensure long-term preservation and public access.
-These collections, one of the largest LGBTQ+ archives in New York State, provide the intellectual foundation for the Rainbow Dialogues; specific collections are referenced in Dialogue descriptions.
+The annual program grew out of a partnership between the Out Alliance and the library to preserve LGBTQ+ history.
+To date, more than 45 LGBTQ+ archival collections have been transferred from the Out Alliance to Central Library’s Local History & Genealogy Division to ensure their long-term preservation and public access.
+These collections — one of the largest LGBTQ+ archives in New York State — provide the intellectual foundation for the Rainbow Dialogues.

-Tony was socially and financially invested in The Out Alliance, the Rochester Public Library, the Friends & Foundation of the Rochester Public Library, SUNY Brockport, and ImageOut.
-Our organizations are proud to partner together to continue Tony’s support of the Rochester LGBTQ+ community and the community-at-large.
+Tony was socially and financially invested in The Out Alliance, the Rochester Public Library, the Friends & Foundation of the Rochester Public Library, SUNY Brockport, and ImageOut, organizations that have continued Tony’s support of the Rochester LGBTQ+ community and the community-at-large.

 William A. (Bill) Johnson, keynote speaker 2021 (left); Jackson Davidow, keynote speaker 2022 (center); Jeffrey Q. McCune, Jr., keynote speaker 2023 (right)